LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved tremendous success across a broad spectrum of tasks, ranging from human-like dialogue~\cite{achiam2023gpt,team2023gemini,liu2024deepseek,bai2023qwen,glm2024chatglm,touvron2023llama} to agent-based simulations~\cite{park2023generative,shanahan2023role,wang2024survey}--progress largely driven by scaling data and compute~\cite{sutton2019bitter,wei2022emergent}.
-Recent advances extend the notion of scaling beyond training, introducing inference-time scaling techniques such as chain-of-thought (CoT) prompting~\cite{wei2022chain} and agentic strategies like ReAct~\cite{yao2023react}, which enable deeper reasoning through intermediate steps and tool use.
-In particular, large-scale reinforcement learning has been applied during post-training to generate high-quality reasoning traces (e.g., CoT), giving rise to a new class of reasoning models such as OpenAI o1~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek}.
-These reasoning capabilities are critical for enabling LLMs to tackle complex, real-world tasks that often require decomposing problems, exploring alternative strategies, and interacting with external tools.
+Large language models (LLMs) have achieved tremendous success across a broad spectrum of tasks, ranging from human-like dialogue~\citep{achiam2023gpt,team2023gemini,liu2024deepseek,bai2023qwen,glm2024chatglm,touvron2023llama} to agent-based simulations~\citep{park2023generative,shanahan2023role,wang2024survey}—progress largely driven by data scaling and computation~\citep{sutton2019bitter,wei2022emergent}.
+Recent advances extend the notion of scaling beyond training, introducing test-time scaling techniques such as chain-of-thought (CoT) prompting~\citep{wei2022chain} and agentic strategies such as ReAct~\citep{yao2023react}, which enable deeper reasoning through intermediate steps and tool use.
+In particular, large-scale reinforcement learning has been applied during post-training to generate high-quality reasoning traces (e.g., CoT), giving rise to a new class of reasoning models such as OpenAI o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek}.
+These reasoning capabilities are critical for enabling LLMs to tackle complex real-world tasks that often require decomposing problems, exploring alternative strategies, and interacting with external tools.